janusmartinlee/Resume/resume-english.md

 ### **Senior Systems Eng.
 Software Engineer** – *Oticon A/S* *(Feb 2014 – Feb 2023)*

-- Designed and implemented multiple client applications for supporting the development and QA processes needed for delivering high-quality hearing devices to end-users.
+- Designed and implemented multiple WPF client applications for supporting the development and QA processes needed for delivering high-quality hearing devices to end-users.
-- Governed the software solution's compatibility with the ever-evolving system landscape and compliance with regulatory requirements.
+- Governed the software solution's compatibility with an ever-evolving systems landscape and compliance with regulatory requirements.
 - Designed and wrote an internal development process, based on industry best practices and the SOLID principles, to support agile development methodologies.
 - Designed and implemented 30+ MATLAB APIs, ensuring different internal R&D functions a unified toolbox as foundation for their work.